fuchsianet/fuchsia/README.md

 ## Prerequisites
-For optimal performance the Aerum Engineering team recommend running your nodes with at least:
+For optimal performance the Fuchsia Engineering team recommend running your nodes with at least:
 1. Ubuntu 18.04.2 LTS (or any Debian based Dist)
 2. 120GB SSD
 3. 16 GB Ram or greater